Inherited A Farm Or Ranch What Are Your Best Options

 And if you prefer to use the proceeds of the inheritance for other purposes, this is your only option.

-If youre considering selling the property, there are many things that you need to keep in mind.
+If you’re considering selling the property, there are many things that you need to keep in mind.
 For one thing, there will be tax consequences depending on the method of sale, income tax basis of property and the sale amount.

 You have the option of selling the farm as a whole, or dividing the property into smaller tracks and putting them up for auction.
 Or, you can just sell the farm through a land auction.

 Selling can be a complex task because often times, it can be difficult to set a good selling price.
 Land markets are not as well defined as the real estate market and frequently traded commodities.
-For this reason, its best to hire a professional to perform an appraisal to establish the value of the land and help you choose a selling price that will attract buyers.
+For this reason, it’s best to hire a professional to perform an appraisal to establish the value of the land and help you choose a selling price that will attract buyers.

 When selling the property, you have four primary options: